 Pet Safety – RSPCA

-Written by Jamie on 2nd November 2016
+Written by Gavin on 2nd November 2016

 RSPCA Cymru has issued a further reminder to members of the public to ensure their pets are kept safe as part of any Guy Fawkes Night celebrations.

 Many animals can find fireworks scary, with an estimated 45% of dogs showing signs of fear when they hear fireworks.

 There are, however, many practical and straightforward steps which members of the public can take to help keep their pets safe at this time of year.

 By planning in advance, pet owners can help their pet deal with fireworks phobia.

 Lisa Richards, RSPCA welfare expert, said: